 - It is harder to stand up from low, deep, or soft surfaces.
-Do not sit on low, deep, or soft chairs and couches that could be difficult to stand up from. - Your occupational therapist (OT) may recommend using a bedside commode, raised toilet seat, or grab bars at home if your toilet is too low.
+Avoid sitting in soft couches and chairs. - Your occupational therapist (OT) may advise using a bedside commode or grab bars at home if your toilet is too low.